WOMANHOOD.

 Through Arcaa Womanhood, we recognise the women who live with endometriosis every day.
 We listen, we speak up, and we take action.

-THE NEED FOR PROGRES
+THE NEED FOR PROGRESS

 Endometriosis is one of the most prevalent yet under-researched health conditions affecting women in Australia.
 One in seven will be diagnosed with it by their late 40s, but it still takes an average of six to eight years to receive a proper diagnosis.
 In that time, countless women are misdiagnosed, dismissed, or left searching for answers.